huangyakui2006/MPBB-for-NMF/README.md

 Yakui Huang, Hongwei Liu, Sha Zhou.
 An efficient monotone projected Barzilai--Borwein method for nonnegative matrix factorization.
 Applied Mathematics Letters, 45: 12-17, 2015.

+Remark: This code applies to an input matrix V (m x n) with m > n.
+If m <=n, applies it to V^T is faster.

 On can send comments by email to huangyakui2006@gmail.com.
 Any comment is welcomed!